OmidS/set-up-tensorflow-for-cpu-and-gpu/README.md

 * cuDNN: 7.5.0.56
 * Python 3.7

 ## Step 5.
-Download visual studio express
+Download Visual Studio Express
 Honestly, I'm not sure how important this step is or even it is necessary (looks like it is according to [Dr. Joanne Kitson](https://towardsdatascience.com/installing-tensorflow-with-cuda-cudnn-and-gpu-support-on-windows-10-60693e46e781)).
 So download visual studio express from [here](https://visualstudio.microsoft.com/vs/express/).
 For example, I downloaded visual studio express 2019 latest version at the time of writing.

 ## Step 6.
 Download and install CUDA